What’s the Army Foundation College like?

 The Army Foundation College is really a military training centre and not like a local community college.

-The college has been graded ‘outstanding’ by Ofsted, though this is for the welfare support that’s available, not for the quality of the education.
-So you can’t compare it with a local community college that’s been graded ‘outstanding’.
+The college has been graded ‘outstanding’ by Ofsted for the welfare support available – but not for the quality of the education, which isn’t part of Ofsted’s inspections there.

-You get three subjects to choose from — basic courses in English, maths and ICT — and you study up to a day a week in all.
+The education is quite basic.
+Most recruits get three subjects to choose from — courses in English, maths and ICT.
+You study these for up to a day a week in total – the rest of the time is spent in military training.

 And is the welfare ‘outstanding’?

-• 62 complaints of violence by staff, including assault and battery, have been recorded since 2014, according to the army.
+• 75 internal complaints of violence against recruits by college staff have been recorded since 2014, according to the army.

 • In 2021 alone, investigations were opened into sexual offences against 22 recruits at the Army Foundation College, according to the Ministry of Defence.
-Three of the accused were members of college staff.
+Three of the accused were members of college staff, one of whom was convicted in 2023 of sexual offences at the college over ten months.

-Ofsted has not mentioned this in its reports, but you can check the facts here and here.
+Ofsted has not mentioned this in its reports, but you can check the facts here, here, here, and here.

 What’s daily life like?

 When you arrive your mobile is taken off you.
-For the first six weeks you’re not allowed to leave the base at all.
-You’re not allowed any visitors and you’re only allowed one phone call a day (your phone is given back to you for an hour or so in the evening).
+For the first six weeks you’re not allowed to leave the base or have any visitors.
+The only contact you’re allowed is one short phone call a day (your phone is given back to you for an hour or so in the evening).
 After the first six weeks there’s a bit more freedom.

-At the beginning, a lot of the time is spent in physical training, marching, drill.
-Some time later on is spent on the rifle ranges.
-You’ll go off base a couple of times for military exercises and end the course with ‘battle camp’, when you also learn to use a bayonet (a blade on the end of the rifle).
-You finish with a parade.
-Then you go to do your ‘Phase 2’ training for the army role you signed up for.
+At the beginning, a lot of the time is spent in physical training and drill (standing to attention, marching).
+You’ll go off base a couple of times for military exercises and end the course with a week-long ‘battle camp’.
+You finish off with a passing-out parade for the parents.
+Then you go to another training centre for your ‘Phase 2’ training, which is specific to the army role you signed up for.

 Find out more about army training here.